Doctor SpinThe PR BlogInternal CommunicationsThe Sword of Certainty: Information is Power

 Sometimes, a leader cannot access more information than anyone else.
 But at any given moment, this is only partially true.

-When there’s an information deficit, the leader typically knows full well that there is no more information to be had at that moment.
-However, the people in the organisation don’t know whether they’ve been given all the information or not.
+When there’s an information deficit, the leader knows there is no more information.
+However, the people in the organisation don’t know whether they’ve been given all the information.
+This gap is often detrimental to internal communication.

-And whether there’s an information deficit or not, the leader typically has a say in what happens next regardless.
+Whether there’s an information deficit or not, the leader typically has a say in what happens next.
 For instance, a leader might know that if there’s no new information in the next hour, no specific actions will be taken.
 Insecure and average leaders think of such situations as “empty” of information.

 Great leaders, however, will do everything they can to disseminate contextual information to as many co-workers as possible at any given time: